Retrieving data

 The following endpoints in the Data API are used to retrieve data:

-—to retrieve balance information (currently available only for OUT balances)/chargeback/list
+• /balance/get—to retrieve balance information (currently available only for OUT balances)

-—to retrieve chargeback information filtered by specified conditions/chargeback/get
+• /chargeback/list—to retrieve chargeback information filtered by specified conditions

-—to retrieve information about operations flagged as fraudulent/operations/get
+• /fraud/list—to retrieve information about operations flagged as fraudulent

-—to retrieve operation information filtered by specified conditions/operations/get-by-payment
+• /operations/get—to retrieve operation information filtered by specified conditions

-The general procedure of sending requests to any of these endpoints is the same as described in previous sections.
-This section covers special aspects of using these requests and complements the description of data structures in the interface specification.
+The general procedure of sending requests to any of these endpoints is the same as described in previous articles of this section.
+This article covers special aspects of using these requests and complements the description of data structures in the interface specification.

 Retrieving balance data